-^{29.} Gd.h.: "among the" crossed out, and "does all" substituted, but the "does all" crossed out and "among the" restored money enough to do the same thing tomorrow.
+^{21.} Sk.t.: "asked" instead of "acted" (probably a typographical error) money enough to do the same thing tomorrow.
 If he is brought before the judge and given a trial sent to prison, he only cares about the prison; he does not think, what action has brought me here?